TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Database - Experimental Analysis.md

 ## Experimental Procedure
 <!-- Description of what you did ideally in steps -->
 ### constraints 1
-- Number of trials 1:
+- Number of trials 1 (more detail is describe in [Methods for testing constraint 1](#Methods for testing constraint 1):
 1. Generate a packet with a maximum size of 250 bytes, plus a 9-byte header.
 2. Send the drone packet.
 3. Develop a method to calculate the total processing time once a packet is received.